 ADB Platform Tools (Linux & Ubuntu)

 I wrote a detailed guide on installing ADB and Fastboot on Linux to help you with using ADB commands easily.

 How to Set up SDK Platform-Tools

-Now that you have already downloaded the SDK Platform-tools, you need to install it or set it up on your computer.
+Now that you have already downloaded the SDK platform tools, you need to install or set them up on your computer.
 If you don’t know what to do with the zip file you just downloaded and how to execute the ADB and Fastboot commands, I am going to explain everything you need to know.